EmaroLab/fuzzy_sit/README.md

 The test is performed for each combination of `concepts`, `relations`, `scenes` and `elements`.
 The results are store as `csv` files in the folder `src/main/java/resources/ComputationComplexityTest/log`.
-CSV data is all express in millisecond or integer (e.g., for indices) and arranged in columns ordered as CSV data is all express in millisecond or integer (i.e., indices) and arranged as: `A,B,C,...,O` where
+CSV data is all express in millisecond or integer (e.g., for indices) and arranged in columns ordered as CSV data is all express in millisecond or integer (i.e., indices) and arranged in columns as: `A,B,C,...,O` where
  - A) An ordered identified based on the creation timestamp,
  - B) A string identifying the ontology complexity (i.e., `C-D`),
  - C) The Number of concepts in the ontology,